multi-dimensional-process-mining/eventgraph_tutorial/order_process/tutorial-your-first-event-knowledge-graph.md

 | ["X1","X2","Y1"] |
 | ["X3","Y2"] |

 Each value for _Item_ now is a list of identifiers.
 We can use `UNWIND` on `e.Item` to iterate over the list and create one entity node per identifier in the list, as we did for the singleton value case.
+As we now iterate over a list, we can also drop the check for `e.Item <> "null"`.

 ```
-MATCH (e:Event) WHERE e.Item <> "null"
-UNWIND e.Item AS id_val
+MATCH (e:Event) UNWIND e.Item AS id_val
 WITH DISTINCT id_val
 MERGE (:Entity {ID:id_val, EntityType:"Item"})
 ```